(This essay first appeared on 3 Quarks Daily.)

 Notably, he supported income- and gender-based reservations.
 A votary of a technocratic idea of ‘merit’, he was nevertheless willing to trade some ‘merit’ for other social goods, except when it came to caste.
 He saw the disability of poverty and gender, but minimized the disability of caste, refusing to see how common it is even in urban life, let alone in rural India, where most Indians live.
 I wondered if he had ever really pondered the sting of casteism, or what Indian society might look like from Dalit perspectives, urban and rural.
 He seemed to embody all the ignorance, doublethink, and moral myopia of the social class we both belonged to.
 I saw in him the same empathy deficit that I had been ashamed to discover within myself.

 It is often said that caste is to India what race is to America.
-Yet, the attitudes of the dominant social class in the two countries couldn’t be more different (it is instructive to compare them without subscribing to a singular conception of modernity).
+Yet, the attitudes of the dominant social class in the two countries couldn’t be more different (it is instructive to compare them without subscribing to a singular conception of modernity.
+Nor is this to suggest that no further work is required on race relations in the United States).
 Since at least the 60s, debate on racial prejudice has been mainstream in America.
 Civic institutions began combating it as a social evil; whites confronted other whites in the public square; Hollywood, the media, and the elites made it uncool; law enforcement cracked the whip on race crimes; diversity and multiculturalism became priorities.
 Whites widely read black authors who write about their social milieus.
 Blacks are highly visible in popular culture, including sports, music, and films, and are fully integrated in the military.
 White majorities routinely elect black mayors, senators, and governors; a politician can be destroyed by the merest racial slur (recall the ‘macaca’ incident?).

 Also consider reading my three related articles from earlier this year: